the-vampiire/wired-elements/WIRED_ELEMENTS_ANALYSIS.md

 > - fires: `selected` event
 > - current model: uncontrolled, value only changed internally

+•	Internal state keys managed by the element (e.g. open, value).
+•	Whether those stateful keys are exposed as reactive properties (parent can set them).
+•	Whether the component mutates them internally (uncontrolled behavior).
+•	Which events fire when they change (notification path up to React).
+•	Whether this looks like a form control (select, input, checkbox) or a display/control surface (dialog, tooltip, toast).

 ---

 ### 6. Styling Hooks and Behavior